le717/Blocks/Documentation/Format-Details.md

 ### Needs More Research

-* What folders and files go to what location in-game
+* What folders and files go to what location in-game?
-* Creating new level slots
+* New level slots can be added using `LEVELS.TXT`?
 * The letter and number combination on the first line identify something, but what.
 * You can add new colored blocks, but unless they were already in the level, they cannot be used.
 Adding new ones and pushing only one to it's proper location will complete the level.